spencerfjelstad/byte_le_royale_2021/docs/LearnTheTruckinGame/_sources/Road.rst.txt

 There are 6 RoadTypes, mountain_road, forest_road, tundra_road, city_road, highway, and interstate.
 RoadType enumerations can be accessed by RoadType.road_type.
 For example, RoadType.highway

+**Length**

+Some roads are longer than others.
+These roads will take longer to travel, so keep that in mind when choosing which road to go down!
+This is not determined by road type.

 **Potential Events**

 The potential events that can happen on a given RoadType are listed below.
+Once an event occurs, each road type has an order of which event is most likely to occur.
+For example, on the tundra road, an icy road is more likely to occur than a rock slide.
+Keep in mind, some events are more dangerous than others!
+It might be best to avoid those events as much as possible.
 More on events can be seen at :doc:`./Events`

 ============= ==============
 Road          Events
 ============= ==============
-mountain_road  rock_slide, animal_in_road, icy_road, police, none
+mountain_road  rock_slide, animal_in_road, icy_road, police
-forest_road   animal_in_road, police, rock_slide, icy_road, none
+forest_road   animal_in_road, police, rock_slide, icy_road
-tundra_road   icy_road, police, rock_slide, none
+tundra_road   icy_road, police, rock_slide
-city_road     bandits, police, traffic, none highway       police, traffic, none interstate    traffic, police, none
+city_road     bandits, police, traffic highway       police, traffic interstate    traffic, police
 ============= ==============